fallen-icarus/cardano-swaps/README.md

 Programmable Swaps are a more promising design than liquidity pools and was first proposed by Axo (formerly known as Maladex).
 However, in Axo's [whitepaper](https://www.axo.trade/whitepaper.pdf), there is no mention of giving users full delegation control of their own assets.
 When they were asked on discord about it, they said it was possible but delegation control would not be included in the first version.

 ### The Cardano-Swaps DEX
-`cardano-swaps` took inspiration from Axo's programmable swaps design but added delegation control as a foundational feature. `cardano-swaps` is both the name of the CLI program included to help use the DEX and the name of the DEX.
+Cardano-Swaps took inspiration from Axo's programmable swaps design but added delegation control as a foundational feature. `cardano-swaps` is the name of the CLI program included to help use the DEX.

 Interestingly, by starting with the requirement of delegation control, other nice properties naturally emerged: